ManojPatil806/IPL_2023_analysis/README.md

 # ER Diagram:

-The structure of the database is shown in the following ER Diagram and explained in the [Database User Guide](http://ergast.com/docs/f1db_user_guide.txt)
+The structure of the database is shown in the following ER Diagram
 ![ERDiagram](https://github.com/ManojPatil806/IPL_2023_analysis/blob/main/Screenshots/ER-DIAGRAM.png)

-## How it works:
 <h3>Source Date Files</h3>
 We are referring to open-source data from the github repository.
 Data was available from 2023.